-17:14-5.1 Planning
+12A:10A-5.1 Planning

-(a) Within 60 calendar days of the finalization of the capital budget for each State contracting agency, that agency shall submit to the Secretary a plan for complying with the programs established by these rules.
+(a) Within 60 calendar days of the finalization of the State budget for each State contracting agency, that agency shall submit to the Secretary a plan for the coming fiscal year to comply with the programs established by these rules.
 The Commerce Commission will assist any State contracting agency in the development of its plan, upon request.
 This plan shall include the following: